 Every school in the district has an established Emergency Management Team to oversee the implementation of the Emergency Management Plan in their school.
 Additionally, CMCSS’s Safety and Health Department conducts drills, exercises, and random audits at every school to ensure protocols are followed.

-CMCSS is thankful to have School Resource Officers (SROs) who provide guidance, support, and security in all of our schools.
+CMCSS is thankful to have over 50 School Resource Officers (SROs) who provide guidance, support, and security in all of our schools.
 In addition to our Emergency Management Plan and SROs, every school in our district is equipped with a secured front entrance, a visitor screening system, and surveillance cameras strategically positioned in all of our facilities.

 One of the most important things we can all do is truly get to know our children.
 When students have meaningful connections with teachers, parents, and other trusted adults, it can make a tremendous difference when they are struggling emotionally or need extra support.